Empress Kōgyoku: Death

+Desirous of a sight of thee!

+She was buried at Kengoshizuka Kofun.

+According to the Zenkoji Engi, she was damned to hell.
+However, on her way to hell, the son of Honda Yoshimitsu along with the Amida Buddha saved her and she appointed Honda Yoshimitsu and his son as governors before finally dying.
+This is not mentioned in any other texts.

 Kugyō

 Kugyō (公卿) is a collective term for the very few most powerful men attached to the court of the Emperor of Japan in pre-Meiji eras.

 In general, this elite group included only three to four men at a time.
 These were hereditary courtiers whose experience and background would have brought them to the pinnacle of a life's career.
 During Kōgyoku's reign, this apex of the Daijō-kan included: